-- L. Providers may report circumstances which may require additional DHCFP staff oversight, such as a pending court case, balance owed to DHCFP or other state agency, regulatory or state agency investigation, or negative action taken against a business or professional license required for continued enrollment.
-At such times, the DHCFP may elevate a provider's risk level and/or notify the provider of Provisional Enrollment status. - E M. All Nevada Medicaid providers must comply with information reporting requirements of the Internal Revenue Code (26 U.S.C.
+- K. The enrollment of Out-of-State/Out-of-Catchment (OOS/OOC) area providers is at the discretion of DHCFP, with the exception of Urgent/Emergent enrollment.
+As such, OOS/OOC enrollment or revalidation requests are reviewed for Program and recipient need.
+Applicants and providers are not guaranteed enrollment with Nevada Medicaid, and although full enrollment may be requested (at initial and/or revalidation), enrollment is at the discretion of DHCFP.
+Example: an OOS provider, fully enrolled at initial application may have, at revalidation, enrollment limited to cross-over claims only.
+Conversely, an OOS provider initially enrolled for cross-over claims only may be fully enrolled at revalidation, if requested, all conditions of participation are met, and full enrollment is in the best interest of the Nevada Medicaid Program and its recipients. - L. Providers may report circumstances which may require additional DHCFP staff oversight, such as a pending court case, balance owed to DHCFP or other state agency, regulatory or state agency investigation, or negative action taken against a business or professional license required for continued enrollment.
+At such times, DHCFP may elevate a provider's risk level and/or notify the provider of Provisional Enrollment status. - E.M.
+All Nevada Medicaid providers must comply with information reporting requirements of the Internal Revenue Code (26 U.S.C.
 6041) which requires the filing of annual information (1099) showing aggregate amount paid to provider's service identified by name, address, Social Security Number (SSN), Tax Identification Number (TIN) or Federal Employer Identification Number (FEIN).
-A TIN/FEIN is the preferred identifier for entities, but and an SSN may be is the preferred identifier for individual servicing providers and used by those self-employed individuals in a sole proprietorship who do not have a TIN/FEIN. - FN.
-The provider is responsible for understanding and abiding by the requirements of this Chapter, the Provider Contract and the Chapter governing their provider type as stated in the Nevada MSM, along with all local, state and federal requirements.
-The provider should also be familiar with MSM Chapter 3100,- Hearings and MSM Chapter 3300,- Surveillance, Utilization and Review (SUR) Program Integrity. - GO.
+A TIN/FEIN is the preferred identifier for entities, but and a SSN is the preferred identifier for individual servicing providers andmay be used by those self-employed individuals in a sole proprietorship who do not have a TIN/FEIN. - F.N.
+The provider is responsible for understanding and abiding by the requirements of this Chapter, the Provider Contract and the Chapter governing their provider type as stated in the Nevada MSM, along with all local, state, and federal requirements.
+The provider should also be familiar with MSM Chapter 3100 Hearings and MSM Chapter 3300,- Program IntegritySurveillance, Utilization and Review (SUR). - O. Failure to timely submit or failure to retain adequate documentation for services billed to the Division may result in recoupment/recovery of payments for services not adequately documented, and may result in the suspension, termination, and/or sanction of the provider (as defined) from participation with Nevada Medicaid.
 Providers are required to keep patient records that adhere to basic standards of practice and in accordance with the DHCFP Operations Service Manuals, state and federal statutes and regulations at a minimum of six years from the date of payment for the specified service.
 Electronic health records must include a verifiable date of service time stamp, record who is making the entry and who actually saw the patient.
-Failure to timely submit or failure to retain adequate documentation for services billed to the Division may result in recoupment/recovery of payments for services not adequately documented, and may result in the suspension, termination and/or sanction of the provider (as defined) from participation with Nevada Medicaid. - HP.
-Any provider who is providing services to foster children, in any setting, must submit to a full, fingerprint-based criminal history and Child Abuse and Neglect Screening (CANS) in order to comply with the Adam Walsh Child Protection Act of 2006.